taatuut/t2c/README.md

 Feel free to use your own, any other data.
 Note that there is data exchange with OpenAI so don't use sensitive data.

-Add files to folder `docs` see file `tree_docs.txt` created with following command for sample input used:
+Add files to folder `docs` (as this is ignored so data won't end up in the frepo, or point to any other folder).

-`tree docs > tree_docs.txt`
+Can create a file with overview of contents uses with command `tree docs > tree_docs.txt`.
+Install with `brew install tree` if not available.

 # run

 Must provide an additional argument, when `true` content will be (re)indexed, then start UI.
 Any other value will start UI assuming index is already available.
-No proper checks done yet.
+No further proper checks done yet.

-`python3 app.py true "docs/Calamiteitenplan"`
+`python3 app.py true "docs"`

 Or `gradio app.py <arg>` to launch in automatic reload mode.